 Nonetheless, we do value Sunday as a blessed opportunity for members to gather as a family of faith for the common purpose of glorifying God.
 And, because we recognize that God has gifted a variety of people with an ability and desire to glorify him in a variety of ways, we offer two unique services to facilitate a diversity of worshipful expressions.
 Read more about each service below.

-BBCelebrate takes place each Sunday in the Fellowship Hall, where we are led in worship by our praise team, “Rooted.”
+BBCelebrate takes place each Sunday in the Fellowship Hall, where we are led in worship by our praise team.
 The service is seasoned with praise and worship singing, videos, corporate prayer, and a children’s sermon, all of which lead to a time of Scripture reading and teaching.
-The service itself begins at 8:45am, but worshippers are invited to come at 8:30am to enjoy some breakfast, coffee, and conversation beforehand!
+The service is followed by a time of breakfast and conversation.

 There’s something sacred about worshipping in the same place and in a similar manner as those who’ve gone before us.
 At BBC, that’s part of what makes our 11:00 Traditional Service so special.